Caren-Koroeny/alx-low_level_programming/0x0C-more_malloc_free/README.md

 -100-realloc.c is a function that reallocates a memory block using malloc and free.

--101-mul.c is a program that multiplies two positive numbers.
+-101-mul.c is a program that multiplies two positive n.

-#main.h is the for all the function prototype.
+##   `main.h` is the for all the function prototype.